 In our own lives, we recognize how a variety of complex factors shape our actions.
-We know, for example, if we showed up late for an appointment what our reason is.
-If someone else were late, we might assume it's because they can't stick to a schedule, they're lazy, or they don't view timeliness as a priority.
+We know if we showed up late for an appointment, it could be because one of the kids needed something right before we walked out the door, or we hit traffic when a car accident closed down the freeway.
+But as we observe others, we only know what we see on the surface, and we make assumptions.
+If you were late, I might assume that it's because you can't stick to a schedule, you're lazy, or you don't view timeliness as a priority.

 In psychology, this is called the Fundamental Attribution Error.
-This means that for ourselves, we can identify the situations and environmental conditions that went into shaping our actions.
-But in others, we only see the surface, so we don't stop to think about everything they may be struggling with, thinking about, or facing.
+This means that for ourselves, we ascribe all the situations and environmental conditions that we know went into shaping our actions.
+But in others, we only see the surface, so we don't stop to think about everything they may be struggling with, thinking about or facing.
 No one holds a sign around their neck that says, I'm worried about my mother's health while she gets medical tests today, and that's why I seem distant at today's meeting.
 Or, "I have a special needs child, and that is what makes my schedule less predictable than others."
 Seeing someone check out at a meeting, we may think they're disengaged or just don't care about this project.
 Or working with someone who requires more flexibility in their schedule may feel unfair unless you realize the unseen challenges.